NixOS/rfcs/rfcs/0087-aarch64-tier1.md

 # Alternatives
 [alternatives]: #alternatives

+## Create a separate channel
 Create an aarch64-focused channel that would build same things current `unstable` does, but for aarch64 only.
 This has a significant drawback: it is possible for the x86_64 channel and the aarch64 channels to never pass on the same commit, making deployment to a heterogeneous cluster of x86_64 and aarch64 machines very challenging.

+### Use a separate channel as a stepping stone
+Elaborating on the previous alternative, create an aarch64-focused channel.
+Show there are enough resources and commitment to keep it green for half a year to a year.
+Carry on with the RFC topic once this is the case.

 # Unresolved questions
 [unresolved]: #unresolved-questions